CVHvn/Mario_NGU/README.md

 ### Policies, gamma and beta

-NGU uses 32 independent policies corresponding to 32 environments (instead of using a shared policy like other algorithms).
+NGU uses 32 independent policies corresponding to 256 environments (instead of using 1 policy like other algorithms).
 Note: data for a specific policy (collected from its corresponding environment) is only used to train that policy (the NGU paper tried to train using shared data, but it didn't perform as well).
 Each policy in NGU receives additional gamma and beta parameters as input to the model to predict actions.
 Below are the gamma and beta graphs for policies 1-32 (similar to the NGU paper):

 <div align="center">
   <table border="0">